TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/speedUpTxAction.md

 `T`

 The original transaction object that needs to be sped up.
+It must contain all necessary EVM fields.

 ## Returns